Tokyo Metro Marunouchi Line: History

 The Marunouchi Line was one of the lines targeted in the Aum sarin gas attack on March 20, 1995.
 A plan to extend the Marunouchi Line from Ogikubo to Asaka City in Saitama Prefecture was rejected in the late 1990s.

 The line, stations, rolling stock, and related facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Automatic train control (ATC) was activated on the Marunouchi Line on February 27, 1998, which allowed for an increase in the maximum operating speed limit from 65 km/h to 75 km/h.
-This was followed by Train automatic stopping controller (TASC) which was introduced in November 2002, along with Automatic train operation (ATO) which was introduced on the main segment of the Marunouchi Line on December 27, 2008.
+This was followed by train automatic stopping controller (TASC) which was introduced in November 2002, along with automatic train operation (ATO) which was introduced on the main segment of the Marunouchi Line on December 27, 2008.
 The platform-edge doors at Hōnanchō Station, the terminus of the Hōnanchō Branch, were lengthened to allow six-car trains to use the station, with work starting in 2013, which enabled through trains to and from Ikebukuro to start operating all the way to Hōnanchō from fiscal 2017.

-Future plans

-Communications-based train control (CBTC) signalling is also scheduled to be introduced together with the new rolling stock from 2022.
+With the start of the revised timetable on December 7, 2024, the Marunouchi Line became the first subway line in Japan to adopt communications-based train control (CBTC) signalling.
+The new system allows for shorter intervals between trains and improved delay recovery.